Understanding care regulation in Wales: CIW and RISCA 2016

 You cannot appeal against non-compliance notices or improvement notices through the tribunal, though you can make representations to CIW and, if necessary, challenge them through judicial review.

-In cases of serious and immediate risk to service users, CIW can take urgent cancellation or urgent restriction action that takes effect immediately, without prior notice.
+In cases of serious and immediate risk to service users, CIW can apply to a justice of the peace for urgent cancellation of your registration under section 23 of RISCA 2016, or issue an urgent restriction notice, taking effect without the standard notice period.
 If this happens:

 To avoid enforcement action, ensure you are meeting all RISCA requirements.
 See RISCA 2016 compliance requirements and CIW inspection preparation checklist.